|

 Member Reviews

 This is interactive fiction at its most literal and yet its most brilliant.
 You literally touch and manipulate the text as it's being written by the characters in the story.
-You're looking over their shoulders -- or perhaps inside their heads -- as they draft and redraft their letters to each other.
-Is there a better way to reveal someone's quirks, foibles, hopes and anxieties than to let you dig into their very thought processes as they write?
+You're looking over their shoulders — or perhaps inside their heads — as they draft and redraft letters to each other.
+Is there a better way to reveal someone's quirks, foibles, hopes and anxieties than to let you dig into their very thought-process as they write?
 I'm gonna say no, there isn't.

-I'm gushing, I know.
-But I can't help it.
-First Draft is a delight.
-I have only one complaint: a Lavoriesque link seems to have been forged between the author's name and the text -- First Draft of the Revolution is far too short.
+I'm gushing, I know, but I can't help myself because First Draft is a delight.
+I have only one complaint.
+Somehow a mysterious, Lavoriesque connection seems to have been made between author and text: First Draft of the Revolution is far too short.

 If you enjoyed First Draft of the Revolution...